osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 - **ComponentType**: Specifies the type of adapter, for example _DNP3_
 - **ComponentId**: Specifies the data source, for example _DNP3_1_

-Each stream created for a given DNP point has a unique identifier or "Stream ID".
-If you specify a custom Stream ID for the DNP point in data selection configuration, the adapter uses that Stream ID to create the stream.
+Each stream created for a given DNP point has a unique identifier or "stream ID".
+If you specify a custom stream ID for the DNP point in data selection configuration, the adapter uses that stream ID to create the stream.
-If the Stream ID is not specified, the adapter will use the `DefaultStreamIdPattern` in the data source configuration to determine the Stream ID.
+If the stream ID is not specified, the adapter will use the `DefaultStreamIdPattern` in the data source configuration to determine the stream ID.

 ### Discovery